Lasulux/polar-parser/README.md

 5. **Data Quality Cleaning**: Any step counts of zero (indicating no movement or sensor inactivity) are removed to focus on actual activity periods.

-6. **Daily Aggregation**: The detailed step measurements are summarized into daily totals and statistics:
+6. **Daily Aggregation**: The detailed step measurements are summarized into meaningful daily statistics:
-   - **Daily step statistics**: Average, median, minimum, maximum, variability, total steps, and number of measurements per day
+   - **Daily step statistics**: Average, median, minimum, maximum, standard deviation, total steps, and count of measurements per day
-   - **Overall step statistics**: The same statistics calculated across all your data for comparison
+   - **Overall step statistics**: The same comprehensive statistics calculated across all your data for comparison

 ##### training_hr_samples_table